-The blades themselves are designed to alternately capture and cut hairs, meaning you’ll spend less time going over trouble-spots and difficult contours.
+The blades themselves are designed to alternately capture and cut hairs, meaning you’ll spend less time going over trouble spots and difficult contours.
 Also included is a precision trimmer for moustache and sideburn alteration, which is a bonus.

 Battery power is roughly the same as less expensive ranges, meaning five minutes of quick-charging will get you a quick shave from a flat battery, with a full hour charging the device to maximum.
-Series 5 shavers also come with alcohol-based Clean&Charge station, which cleans and lubricates the blades as the device charges.
+Series 5 shavers also come with an alcohol-based Clean&Charge station, which cleans and lubricates the blades as the device charges.

 Series 7 Shavers

 At the mid-range of the premium, Braun shavers are the Series 7 range with Intelligent Sonic Technology.